| Home State | Civilian Occupation |

 Journal-Every Evening listed Gamble’s preservice employer as the National Vulcanized Fibre Company.
 Indeed, his mother’s statement to the State of Delaware Public Archives Commission listed his occupation as tube roller for a fibre company.
 Curiously, his enlistment data card gave his occupation as chauffeur or driver.

-His brothers Leslie (c.
-1918–1981) and Howard (1924–1983) also served in the U.S. Army in the European Theater during World War II.
+His brothers, Leslie Gamble (c.
+1918–1981) and Howard Gamble (1924–1983), also served in the U.S. Army in the European Theater during World War II.

 Military Career